SeleniumHQ/docs/docs_source_files/content/webdriver/driver_requirements.en.md

 {{< / code-tab >}}

-The chromedriver is implemented as a WebDriver remote server that by exposing Chrome's internal automation proxy interface instructs the browser what to do.
+The chromedriver is implemented as a WebDriver remote server that instructs the browser what to do by exposing Chrome's internal automation proxy interface.

 ### Firefox